 I’ve never liked the Belichick-Brady-Kraft cabal.
 Peyton Manning is my all-time favorite player, and despite the Broncos carrying him off into the sunset last year, Super Bowl XLII is my all-time favorite Super Bowl.
 Seeing the Patriots lose to the Giants 17-14 made me happy inside.
 It was better because the Patriots failed in their quest for a 19-0 season and because Brady would’ve laughed if you somehow knew the final score beforehand and told him.

 On the other hand, I’ve always respected the Patriots under Belichick and Brady.
 Their 25-point comeback last night, starting at the end of the third quarter, was surprising and not surprising at the same time.
 I suspected that the Patriots would eventually tie the score when they had to convert their first two-point attempt.
 The Falcons didn’t help their cause with pass-happy playcalling and game-clock mismanagement, though.

 Fifteen years ago, Belichick and Brady won their first Super Bowl.
 Except for its followup, every Super Bowl since Super Bowl XXXVI has been played in February.
-The Patriots playing in February has become a tradition, too; basically, they’ve competed for the Lombardi trophy every other year and have won it every three years.
+The Patriots have, on average, been playing in these Super Bowls every other year and have won it every three years.
 I didn’t follow the NFL that season when they won their first Super Bowl, and I assumed that Brady and the Patriots were a fluke when I read a preview for the next season.